-They’ll likely ask for:
+They may ask for:

-- The registration numbers of the cars involved.
+- The registration numbers of the cars involved

-- The other driver’s name, address and phone number.
+- The other driver’s name, address and phone number

-- The other driver’s insurance details, if you have them.
+- The other driver’s insurance details, if you have them

 How long do I have to report a car accident to my insurance company?

-Most insurers have a limit on the time you have to report an accident - so check the details of your insurer to find out what this is.
+Most insurers have a limit on the time you have to report an accident.
+So check the details of your insurer to find out what this is.

 How long after a car accident can you claim on insurance?

-You usually have up to three years to make a car insurance claim, although this depends on the insurer.
+You usually have up to 3 years to make a car insurance claim, although this depends on the insurer.

-The sooner you make a claim, the sooner it should be paid - if there is a sum of money to be paid out.
+The sooner you make a claim, the sooner it should be paid - if there's a sum of money to be paid out.